HappySeaFox/sail/README.md

 ## Development status

-SAIL is under heavy development.
-The API can be changed at any time breaking binary compatibility.
-Consider opening a GitHub [issue](https://github.com/smoked-herring/sail/issues) if you have feature requests or issue reports.
-Pull requests are highly welcomed as well.
+SAIL is ready for every day use.
+However, it's still under heavy development.
+The API can be changed at any time breaking binary and source compatibility.
+Consider opening a GitHub [issue](https://github.com/smoked-herring/sail/issues) if you have any feature requests or issue reports.
+Your help (pull requests etc.) is highly welcomed.

 ## Have questions or issues?